 Guaranteed Obligations.
 Section 2.14 includes as an Obligation any obligation of a Reference Entity, whether as principal or surety or otherwise.
 However, concerns have been expressed that the definitions of the Obligation Categories do not themselves clearly include guarantees of Obligations in that category.

 Additional legal review has indicated that there is no ambiguity here.
 Specifically, Dan Cunningham of Allen & Overy has reviewed Sections 2.14, 2.15 and 2.18 of the Definitions.
-It is his view that the only fair reading is that the parenthetical in the second line of Section 2.14 “(whether as principal or surety or otherwise)” applies throughout Section 2.18 because Section 2.14(a) defines “Obligation” by reference to Section 2.18.
+It is his view that the parenthetical in the second line of Section 2.14 “(whether as principal or surety or otherwise)” applies throughout Section 2.18 because Section 2.14(a) defines “Obligation” by reference to Section 2.18.
 In other words, he feels that it is clear that the phrase in Section 2.14 “any obligation of a Reference Entity (whether as principal or surety or otherwise) determined pursuant to the method described in Section 2.18” means that the parenthetical in question applies every time “obligation” appears in Section 2.18.
 The draft User's Guide confirms this view.

 A related concern was raised regarding the different terminology used in Section 2.14 from that used in Section 2.15.
 Dan Cunningham has also reviewed this point to clarify the manner in which the Definitions currently operate and indicated that he believes that the parenthetical in lines 2-4 of Section 2.15 is deliberately more narrow than the parenthetical in the second line of Section 2.14.
 Section 2.15 defines what one can receive upon physical delivery while Section 2.14 defines a broader category of obligations as it is intended to measure general creditworthiness.
 When the Definitions were drafted, it was felt that the obligation which may be delivered should be narrower than those in respect to which one considers whether or not a Credit Event has occurred.